chieffoley/public/_posts/2025-08-22-switzerland-day-6.md

 ![9](/images/2025-08-22-switzerland-day-6/switzerland-day-6-9.png)
 _&nbsp; <a href='{% link photo_info/pi-2025-08-22-switzerland-day-6-9.md %}'><i class='fa fa-info-circle' style='font-size: 0.73em;'></i></a>_

 Along the way from Kleine Sheidegg station to the tunnel entrance there are some stunning views.
-Click through the slide show below for a sampling of the scenery.

 <a href='javascript:void(0);' name='pic-10'></a>
 ![10](/images/2025-08-22-switzerland-day-6/switzerland-day-6-10.jpg)